cjimti/mk/_posts/2018-05-27-jwt-microservice.md

 ![txToken Proxy](/images/content/txToken-00.png)

-[txToken] exposes an HTTP POST endpoint accepting JSON data, used to make a proxied POST to a remote, server along with a preset bearer token.
+[txToken] exposes an HTTP POST endpoint accepting JSON data, used to make a proxied POST to a remote server along with a preset bearer token.
 Validation of this token on the remote side is optional and only needed if the remote wishes to authenticate the [txToken] call using the shared key.

 [txToken] can be run as a standalone binary on amd64 or arm6/7 based systems, however [txToken] is most at home in it's [Docker container][Docker] within a [Kubernetes] cluster.